natefusion/python-sift/assignment 4.typ

         The image resized to 300x300 pixels.
 There are 267 keypoints.
     ])

+The key points for the original and rotated image appear to be in the same places relative to the object in the image.
+The scaled image is very messy, but appears to have key points in the same spots as the other two images.
+This will improve in the next filtering steps.

 = Key Point Localization @sift[ch.
 4]
 Key point localization builds upon the scale space extrema detection by filtering the initial key points.